 An estimated 82 million U.S. employees are affected by payroll problems, with about a quarter of all workers dealing with paycheck errors.
 The IRS has estimated that around one-third of employers make a payroll mistake in any given year, collecting nearly $7 billion in penalties for 2021.
 The average cost of these mistakes to employers clocks in at nearly $850 per year.

 This guide will go over some of the most common errors payroll administrators make.
 It will also examine just how much these errors could be costing you.

 The IRS hands out millions of payroll penalties in any given year.
 The bulk of those penalties are assessed as “failure to pay” with over $1 billion in fees.

 Delinquency accounted for nearly a million penalties in 2021, but failure to pay means you didn’t pay all or part of the payroll taxes you owed as an employer.
-You may have remitted your income tax withholdings, but you forgot to submit Social Security and Medicare taxes.
+Perhaps you remitted your income tax withholdings, but you forgot to submit Social Security and Medicare taxes.

 Payroll taxes are considered trust fund taxes.
 The IRS implemented the Trust Fund Recovery Penalty (TFRP) to encourage prompt payment of payroll taxes.
 It requires “willful” failure to take action, but even if you can prove the failure to pay was unintentional, you will likely still face fines.
 The IRS assesses penalties for unpaid payroll taxes depending on the type of tax, but typically it will be to the tune of 100 percent of the unpaid tax plus interest.
 The longer the money is unpaid, the higher the interest rate will be.

 You may also be penalized if you fail to file Form 941, which relates to your income tax and FICA remittances.